appgardenstudios/hyaline-github-app-config/README.md

 The following workflows are automatically generated and maintained by the Doctor workflow based on the configurations found in the repository:

 ### Manual - Extract Repo
 Generated and maintained by the Doctor workflow at `.github/workflows/_manual_extract_repo.yml` based on configurations in the `repos/` directory.
-Provides a dropdown interface to select and extract documentation from specific repositories.
+Provides a dropdown interface to select and extract documentation from a specific repository.

 **Usage:** Run manually via workflow dispatch to extract documentation from a specific repository.
 The dropdown options are automatically updated by the Doctor workflow.